Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries: Waveform Model

 By solving these equations, we will have

-In previous studies \cite{eda,mdme,galdy,Sesana_2014} $N$ is assumed to be in the range of $10^3-10^6$.
-In this study, we will fix $N$ to be $10^6$, then if we choose a special value of $\gamma$, both $\rho_0$ and $r_0$ is determined according to the above formulas.
+In previous studies \cite{eda,pmm,mdme,galdy,Sesana_2014} $N$ is assumed to be in the range of $10^3-10^6$.
+Although $N$ will not be same for all the spikes in our universe, its dispersion will cause to the dispersion on the value of $\rho_0$.
+Then the dispersion on the corresponding parameter of the degenerate modify gravity effects will be much larger.
+So, in this study, we will fix $N$ to be $10^6$, then if we choose a special value of $\gamma$, both $\rho_0$ and $r_0$ are determined according to the above formulas.

 For the binary immersed in the spike, due to the varying complexion of the near dark matter, the fluctuating force acting on each \ac{BH} will form the dynamical friction.
 Thus the \acp{BH} will have a systematic tendency to be decelerated in the direction of its motion.
 For an object with mass $m$ moving in the spike with the orbital radius $r$ with velocity $v$, the magnitude of the dynamical friction is